Budapest – City of mystery and intrigue

 Buda Castle is one of the most iconic structures in all of Budapest.
 It provides the backdrop to some amazing photographs.
 Budapest is split into two parts.
 On one side of the Danube River is Buda, which is the oldest part of the city and where Buda Castle lies.
 On the other side of the Danube is Pest, which is the newer part of the city.

 Buda Castle sits upon a hill that overlooks the capital.
 There is a funicular railway that takes visitors to the top.
 Next to the castle is the beautiful Matthias Church, which has been repaired over the last few years.
-It’s free to explore and is a must-see.
 Every year, a number of festivals are held on the castle’s grounds.
 One of the most popular is a Palinka (Hungarian fruit brandy) and sausage festival that attracts thousands.

 The Hungaroring racetrack is famed for having continuous sequences of turns.
-Every year the circuit puts on memorable Formula One races, and car enthusiasts can visit the circuit on a trip to Budapest.
+Every year the circuit puts on a memorable Formula One race, and car enthusiasts can visit the circuit on a trip to Budapest.

 St. Stephen’s Basilica